 I’ve literally made thousands of dollars in extra income in a month from selling things like printables, courses, and digital downloads.

-6. Start an Etsy Shop
+6. Starting an Etsy Shop

 Another great way to make money from home online is with an Etsy shop.